Learn to Prepare before Shooting

 What is your White Balance set at?

-I’ve gone from shooting indoors with a Fluorescent WB setting, then gone outside the next day with the same setting.
+I’ve gone from shooting indoors with a Fluorescent WB setting, then gone outside the next day with the same setting because I didn’t plan and prepare.
 Oops.
 Since I almost always shoot in RAW format, I can correct this later.
 If I shoot only in jpg, this turns into another long Photoshop session.
 Check this and save the headaches!

 What shooting Mode is set?